imalberto/photonews/README.md

 - Isomophic design, meaning that controllers, models and views are both shared between the client and server runtimes.
-- Sharing of Express routes configuration to the browser that the client framework (YAF) uses to setup its own routing.
+- Sharing of configuration to the client runtime.
 - Application level modules are written in ES6 module format, and levaraging the ES6 transpiler to enable loader metadata generation for YUI modules to share with the client runtime.